 All WAV, AIFF, and SDII (Mac only) files can now coexist in Pro Tools LE and M-Powered sessions without conversion.
 However, any files that have a different bit-depth or sample rate from the session must be converted regardless of file format.

-When you first launch Pro Tools, you are prompted by the Quick Start dialog to do one of the following:
+Quick Start Session Dialog